vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 for you I can be what I'm told <br>
 to be.
 So let me show my craft."

-Then she said "I will be your wife".
+Then she said "I will be your wife". <br>
-I thought she was a sign from You, sent to let me know what to do.
+I thought she was a sign from You, <br>
+sent to let me know what to do. <br>
 So we talked of my times of strife.

 [...]